ibm-cloud-docs/billing-usage/invoices.md

 ## Before you begin
 {: #setting-prereqs}

 To view your invoices, you need to be assigned the operator role or higher on the billing account management service.
-See [Assigning access to account management services](/docs/account?topic=account-account-services) for more information.
+For more information, see [Assigning access to account management services](/docs/account?topic=account-account-services).

 ## Viewing invoices for new US-based Pay-As-You-Go accounts with credit card billing
 {: #viewing-invoices-tob}